ADD CONDITION

 Pediatric Use

 Always keep this medication out of reach of children.
-If your child accidentally swallows it, seek medical attention immediately or contact the Poison Control Center for guidance.
+If your child accidentally swallows it, seek medical help immediately or contact the Poison Control Center for assistance.

 Geriatric Use